-As far as those free bets go, you can claim a $25 free play by betting on one of the “Live Betting Games” which are going on quite often, or a $50 free play just by placing your bet on a mobile device.
+As far as those Free Bets go, you can claim a $25 Free Play by betting on one of the “Live Betting Games” which are going on quite often!

-For the returning player there is also the lifetime bonus of 25% with all of your reloads as long as you use the code LIFEBONUS.
+For the returning player there is also the Lifetime Bonus on all of your reloads with a 25% Bonus as long as you use the code LIFEBONUS.

-We’re not going to spend a lot of time talking about SportsBetting here.
+Now, I’m not going to spend a lot of time talking about SportsBetting here.
 Not that they are “bad” in any way at all, no!
-We love them and think you would as well!
+I absolutely love them and think you will as well!

-We’re just not going to spend a lot of time talking about them because we’ve kind of covered it already.
+I’m just not going to spend a lot of time talking about them because I have in a manner of sorts covered them already.
 You see, they’re owned by the same folks that own BetOnline, complete with the same list of current available wagers and set of promotions.